How does the Plandek team use the Dependabot to maintain important dependencies?

-As always the team had worked really hard, but they were being consumed by dependencies and associated bugs.
+As always, the team had worked really hard, but they were being consumed by dependencies and associated bugs.

-Upgrading and maintaining dependencies is a core part of good software development practice, but we want a little more control about when we do it and the impact it has on us delivering business value.
+Upgrading and maintaining dependencies is a core part of good software development practice, but we want a little more control over when we do it and the impact it has on us delivering business value.

 Luke – Head of Product

 This initiative will give us the ability to prioritise larger dependency updates along with everything else, so there’s no surprise for the business.

 This should ease the stress of having an additional workload that was hidden from the rest of the team, while also being given more time to focus on the core work we want to get done.

 The initiative allows us to guide other team members in helping with dependency management, upskilling them and sharing knowledge along the way.
 It will also increase the visibility of necessary – but often unplanned – work impacting the throughput of the teams.

 I expect this to reduce the number of situations where the QA team have to put out fires as we have updated everything at once.